Guide to Lasting Power of Attorney

 - Somebody else who has the relevant professional skills

-Does my attorney have to sign the LPA?
+Does my attorney or attorneys have to sign the LPA?

 Yes they do.